Step-by-Step Guide to Creating a Barcode Reader App for Salesforce AppExchange

 Salesforce app tabs

-Finally, you need to create a package with the app in order to publicly share the barcode decoding functionality to AppExchange.
+Finally, create a package containing your app to share the barcode decoding functionality publicly on AppExchange.

 Salesforce AppExchange package